 “If you're starting out in road cycling and you've got less than £500 to spend, then this bike is one you should be chucking your hard-earned cash at,” we said in our review.
 “It's not just a good bike for the money, it's a good bike, full stop.”

 The Triban 520 is a fun bike to ride.
-The alloy frame and carbon-bladed fork are well made and finished, and they give the bike an assured feel.
+The alloy frame is lighter than the 500's.
+That frame and the carbon-bladed fork are well made and finished, and they give the bike an assured feel.

 The bike's not as stiff as a carbon race frame, and you can eke out some derailleur rub in the bottom bracket area if you put the hammer down, but it's well within the acceptable range.
 The fork has a straight-through 1 1/8in steerer but the Triban doesn't want for stiffness up front, it tracks very well.